vsouza/awesome-ios/README.md

 - [DiffableDataSources](https://github.com/ra1028/DiffableDataSources) - A library for backporting UITableView/UICollectionViewDiffableDataSource.
 - [StableCollectionViewLayout](https://github.com/aimalygin/StableCollectionViewLayout) - This layout adjusts a content offset if the collection view is updated.
 You can insert, delete or reload items and StableCollectionViewLayout will take care of the content offset.
 - [IQListKit](https://github.com/hackiftekhar/IQListKit) - Model driven UITableView/UICollectionView.
+- [Pagination](https://github.com/grighakobian/swift-pagination) - An easy-to-use API for implementing infinite scrolling in your collection view.

 **[back to top](#contributing-and-collaborating)**